Ava's Demon: Physical printing

 In 2013, Fus started a crowdfunding project through Kickstarter to self-publish the first volume of Ava's Demon.
 Besides a full-color book, Fus offered downloads for the animated comics.
 The webcomic successfully raised $217,036 USD by June 2013.
 In 2015, another Kickstarter campaign was launched to publish the second volume of Ava's Demon, as well as to re-print the first volume.
 Along with donation perks, an animated chapter video would be created by Studio Yotta, known for their animated videos for internet comedy group Starbomb.
 The campaign was successfully funded.

 Fus has opened up a shop for Ava's Demon where the first two books can be purchased, alongside a variety of printed art and novelty items.
 Fus is active on a variety of social platforms including Twitter, Instagram, Tumblr, and Discord.
 On their Twitter, Fus posts update announcements as well as any notices about hiatuses the comic will take.

 In 2020, it was announced the comic would be republished by Skybound Entertainment.
 A Kickstarter campaign was held for a new hardcover edition of the first volume.
 It became the most-funded webcomic Kickstarter, later beaten by Check, Please!

 Reception

 In a 2013 review, Lauren Davis of io9 said that the comic "promises to be a funny and gorgeous epic", saying that the multimedia experience complements Fus' sense of humor and that she enjoyed the surreal aspects of Fus' storytelling.
 Davis described the comic as "gorgeous," but specified that Ava's Demon is "more than just a pretty face."
-Paste Magazine rated Ava's Demon among the best webcomics of 2014 for the way it combined "gorgeous panels with an intriguing story," and in 2015, Juliet Kahn of Comics Alliance described Ava's Demon as "one of the most luminously lovely comics currently produced."
+Paste Magazine rated Ava's Demon among the best webcomics of 2014 for the way it combined "gorgeous panels with an intriguing story," and in 2015, Juliet Kahn of ComicsAlliance described Ava's Demon as "one of the most luminously lovely comics currently produced."

 Kris Straub, creator of various webcomics, praised Ava's Demon for its animation and its painted look.

 By 2015, Ava's Demon had raised over half a million dollars over two Kickstarter campaigns.